 And then the benefits of doing that… You know, it’s not just that that’s a great story and a great aim, but actually the consequence of that can have big impacts in terms of people’s mental health, their physical health, a better resilience around being resilient to climate change in terms of heat, and water, and flooding and all these other issues as well.

-It’s about providing a loose enough vision that is welcoming, and inviting, and is not so technocratic that it becomes alienating to people, and making it clear how people can contribute.
+It’s about providing a loose enough vision that is welcoming, and inviting, and not so technocratic that it becomes alienating to people, and about making it clear how people can contribute.
 But not making people feel bad if they don’t contribute as well.

 So what if London was a National Park City?
 What would London being a National Park City make possible, and enable, that currently isn’t the case?
 What can it unlock?

 So it’s a National Park that’s a city.
 It’s landscape scale thinking, just like you see within National Parks.
 It’s about better nature, better conservation, better connection to nature and outdoor heritage, but a striking difference is that in a rural National Park context you have relatively few people managing very large expansive areas of land.
 In the case of London, we have 9 million people, 14,000 species of wildlife, 3.8 million gardens, 3,000 parks.

 You have a much wider range of people who can be contributors to the overall vision.
 Really what we’re talking about here fundamentally is radically improving people’s quality of life, their health, both the bio-abundance of wildlife in the city, but also biodiversity as well, and making the city far more resilient and sustainable in the things that it does.

 As an example, last summer I did a 600 kilometre walk through London in a giant spiral, starting in the far north of the city, finishing at Temple which is one of the argued geographic centres of the city, walking with artists and activists and politicians and all kinds of people.
 When you do a big walk like that through all the Boroughs, you realise that there are hundreds of brilliant, outstanding projects.